 AutoML generates a Power BI report that summarizes the performance of the model during validation, along with the global feature importance.
 This report can be accessed from the Machine Learning Models tab after the dataflow refresh is successful.
 The report summarizes the results from applying the ML model to the holdout test data and comparing the predictions with the known outcome values.

 You can review the model report to understand its performance.
 You can also validate that the key influencers of the model align with the business insights about the known outcomes.

 The charts and measures used to describe the model performance in the report depend on the model type.
 These performance charts and measures are described in the following sections.

-Additional pages in the report may describe statistical measures about the model from a data science perspective.
+Other pages in the report might describe statistical measures about the model from a data science perspective.
 For instance, the Binary Prediction report includes a gain chart and the ROC curve for the model.

 The reports also include a Training Details page that includes a description of how the model was trained, and a chart describing the model performance over each of the iterations run.

 Another section on this page describes the detected type of the input column and imputation method used for filling missing values.
 It also includes the parameters used by the final model.

 If the model produced uses ensemble learning, then the Training Details page also includes a chart showing the weight of each constituent model in the ensemble and its parameters.